Welcome to Matrix Education

-The Decision Making section is second of the five UCAT subtests.
+The Decision Making section is second of the four UCAT subtests.
 It is used to assess your ability to apply logic to arrive at a conclusion or decision, analyse data-based information, and evaluate arguments.

 Doctors, dentists, and/or medical professionals are often required to make quick decisions in complex situations.
 These important decisions demand excellent problem-solving skills and the ability to asses situations, manage risks and work without certainty.